Steel Price in Chennai Today (April 2026): TMT Bar Rate Per Kg, Grades & Buying Strategy

-Having completed 500+ residential projects across Chennai, we have seen homeowners overpay by lakhs because of poor grade selection, wrong timing, and unverified suppliers.
-This guide fixes that.
+Having completed 150+ residential projects across Chennai, we have seen homeowners overpay by lakhs due to poor grade selection, wrong timing, and unverified suppliers.
+This guide fixes all of that with current 2026 data.

-By the end of this guide you will know: exactly what steel costs in Chennai right now, which grade to pick, how much to order, what coastal homeowners must do differently, and the one buying window every year when prices drop.
+By the end of this guide you will know: what steel costs in Chennai right now by brand and grade, which grade to pick for your project type, how much to order, what coastal homeowners must do differently, and the one buying window that saves ₹18,000–₹36,000 on a typical purchase.

 Curious about your total construction cost?

-Get a site-specific material estimate from our structural team — free, no commitment.What Is the Steel Cost Per Kg in Chennai Right Now?
-(2026 Rates)
+Get a site-specific material estimate from our structural team — free, no commitment.What Is the Steel Price in Chennai Today?
+(April 2026 Rates by Brand & Grade)

-Price by Brand and Grade — April 2026
+Steel Price in Chennai — April 2026, by Brand and Grade

 | Brand | Fe 500 (₹/kg) | Fe 500D (₹/kg) | Fe 550D (₹/kg) |